5G Technology

 Personal Privacy

-Last, 5G requires many small cell base stations, so the presence of these towers will be much closer to people’s homes and workplaces, on streetlights, lamp posts, etc. This will make location tracking much more precise and make location privacy nearly impossible.
+Last, 5G requires many small cell base stations, so the presence of these towers will be much closer to people’s homes and workplaces, on street lights, lamp posts, etc. This will make location tracking much more precise and make location privacy nearly impossible.

 Espionage